2015-16 Yearlong Theme: Re-envisioning

 The Sheridan Center is a place where faculty, graduate students and postdocs come together from across the disciplines to inquire about, explore, and reflect upon teaching and learning as ongoing and collaborative processes.
 Our programs, services and resources are available to all members of the Brown community, including full-time and part-time faculty, postdoctoral fellows, teaching fellows, and teaching assistants.

 The Sheridan Center is here to support you.

-- We are Brown’s go-to-place for practical advice about teaching and professional development.
+- We provide practical advice about teaching and professional development.

 - We promote best practices and promising new practices in teaching.

 - We support instructors as they launch and develop their professional careers.

 - Programs on Teaching – orientations, workshops, and lectures

 - Course Development Grants – support to develop experimental modules or new courses that pursue creative approaches to teaching and learning

 - Certificate Programs – five year-long certificate programs on teaching practice and preparation for professional careers